 “Digital transformation is the profound and accelerating transformation of business activities, processes, competencies and models to fully leverage the changes and opportunities of digital technologies and their impact across society in a strategic and prioritized way.”

 Digital transformation is a very broad term that can sometimes be intimidating, particularly for SMEs.
 When we think of digital transformation, we typically think of companies like Uber and Airbnb, who undertook genius, complex schemes to completely disrupt their respective industries.
-As the CEO of, for example, a small manufacturing company in Singapore, your sights may not be set that high.
+As the CEO of, for example, a small picture frame manufacturing company in Singapore, your sights may not be set that high.
 You may simply be content ensuring the survival and improving the profitability of your SME.
 But, this doesn’t mean that digital transformation doesn’t apply to you.
 Digitally transforming your business doesn’t require a complete overhaul of your business model, and can be done in small, incremental steps.
 You can start by automating certain marketing functionalities, and then progressively move on to implementing a CRM or ERP solution.

 Most SMEs in Singapore recognize the need to undergo digital transformation, but according to the report from SAP and IDC above, 11% still have done little to apply new business technology.
 In an age where technology can make their jobs so much easier, what is stopping them?
 They may fail to see the need for new technology, or not have the right capabilities in place to undergo change.
 Some may have legacy IT systems in place that hinder transformation.
 Others may get overwhelmed by the plethora of new technology available, and simply not know where to start.
-For those who don’t know where to start, we have created the infographic below, entitled “3 Steps to Jump-Start your Digital Transformation”.
+For those who don’t know where to start, we have “3 Steps to Jump-Start your Digital Transformation”.

 1. Secure Quick Wins